 Delivering excellent results is one way to impress your investors or your boss – but what do you do when you cannot deliver?
 Prof. Tuck Siong Chung of ESSEC Asia-Pacific and Prof. Angie Low, Nanyang Business School, follow up on the tendency of managers to ‘manage the bottom-line’.

-By CoBS Editor Kunal Ganorkar, based on the paper ‘The impact of investor impatience and environmental turbulence on myopic marketing management and stock performance’ by Tuck Siong Chung and Angie Low.
+By CoBS Editor Kunal Ganorkar.
+Related research: ‘The impact of investor impatience and environmental turbulence on myopic marketing management and stock performance’ by Tuck Siong Chung and Angie Low.

 Picture this: you are in your office on a Friday evening, working on your division’s budget for the year.
 You need to present it to your CEO, who is already under a lot of pressure from the shareholders, first thing Monday morning.
 What’s more, your marketing team has just informed you that sales are going to be significantly lower this year.
 You are aware that if you do not deliver encouraging numbers this time around, you may not get another chance to.
 So how would you present your budget?